realBarry123/ondes/README.md

 # Ondes
 ## About
 A sound-based multiplayer game.
-The game is currently in prototyping stage.
-See branch [proto/join-rooms](https://github.com/realBarry123/ondes/tree/proto/join-rooms).
+It just barely works, you could say it's in the pre-alpha stage.
 ### Built With
 * [React](https://react.dev/)
 * [Socket.IO](https://socket.io/)